XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/index.js", language="js") }}

-The one other thing we do here is add two buttons - one to send XRP and one to view the transaction history of our account.
-They won't work just yet - we'll have to add those implementations next.
+The one other thing we do here is add events to two buttons - one to send XRP and one to view transaction history.
+They won't work just yet—we'll implement them in the next steps.

 Now the application is ready to run.
 You can start it in dev mode using the following command: